sardana-org/sardana-followup/20180619/AGENDA.md

-    * Present structure of the Sardana-DESY documentation (the same as previous point witht focus on the parts of the docs which are generic and could be moved to the Sardana documentation).
+    * Present structure of the Sardana-DESY documentation (the same as previous point witht focus on the parts of the docs which are generic and could be moved to the Sardana documentation) - Teresa.
     * Best practices when writing documentation
-      (I found Writing Great Documentation from www.writethedocs.org but couldn't read it yet), for sure there are more sources in the internet.
+      (I found Writing Great Documentation from www.writethedocs.org but couldn't read it yet), for sure there are more sources in the internet - Antonio.
     * Present a documentation strucuture of some other well documented project (maybe we could take a look on Tango which documentation was recently rewritten).